cozy/cozy-controller/doc/service.md

 ### 3. As express/americano apps

-It's the simple way I see to make this happen.
+It's the simple way to make this happen, considering the current state of cozy stack.

 ### 4. And exposes an HTTP API (REST + JSON by default)

 Idem.
-I don't see a reason to choose something more complicated for the default.
+There are no reasons to choose something more complicated for the default.
 But, sometimes, other standards are more suitable (a service exposing a git-compatible API, so one can push-deploy to one's cozy for example, or [caldav](https://en.wikipedia.org/wiki/CalDAV) &